helm/charts/stable/rocketchat/README.md

 ```
 ## Upgrading

 Rocket.Chat version 1.x requires a MongoDB ReplicaSet to be configured.
 When using the dependent `stable/mongodb` chart (`mongodb.enabled=true`), enabling ReplicaSet will drop the PVC and create new ones.
-After upgrade there will be a backup of your current MongoDB in a volume called rocketchat-mongodump, you can restore it after the upgrade and optionally restore it during upgrade.
+After upgrade there will be a backup of your current MongoDB in a volume called rocketchat-mongodump, you can restore it after the upgrade.

 Backwards compatibility is not guaranteed unless you modify the labels used on the chart's deployments.
 Use the workaround below to upgrade from versions previous to 1.0.0.
 The following example assumes that the release name is rocketchat: